 In the case of precipitation: because of an observer problem or absence, the rain gauge (typically manually-read) has accumulated a precipitation amount over 4 days (from DAY 2 to DAY 5 in the example below).
 In this example, the precipitation amount for these 4 days is reported at DAY 5 (32.5 mm), following an earlier overflow situation.
 From DAY 2 to DAY 5 the QC information is set to 2 “Data checked and declared aggregated”, which allows an inference to be drawn on how many days the aggregation corresponds to.
 So in this case, a total of 32.5mm has occurred on days 2-5, but it is not possible to determine the daily split.
 For Day 6, noting that the aggregation problem has been solved, this particular day reported no additional precipitation.

-Note that if it known for sure that no precipitation has occurred on one or more days during the aggregation period, it is recommended to include the value as 0.0, and the QC flag set to “Good” See also the example in Use Case 6.8 below.
+Note that if it is known for sure that no precipitation has occurred on one or more days during the aggregation period, it is recommended to include the value as 0.0, and the QC flag set to “Good” See also the example in Use Case 6.8 below.

 Coding: